aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 AIMMS is designed for building bespoke interactive optimization applications.
-To let you experience such an interactive optimization application, the :download:`Wonderful WebUI Widgets <model/WonderfulWebUIWidgets.zip>` application provides some examples whereby optimization helps an end user to do analysis or scheduling.
+To let you experience such an interactive optimization application, the :download:`Wonderful WebUI Widgets <model/WonderfulWebUIWidgets.zip>` application provides some examples whereby optimization helps an end-user to do analysis or scheduling.
-Each example takes just a few minutes of your precious time to give you an impression on how an interactive optimization application can support end users, such as analysts or planners, in their activities.
+Each example takes just a few minutes of your precious time to give you an impression on how an interactive optimization application can support end-users, such as analysts or planners, in their activities.

 Feel free to run the ``Wonderful WebUI Widgets`` application using the `AIMMS Community Edition <https://licensing.cloud.aimms.com/license/community.htm>`_.